mccarthyhayden/go-page/README.md

 # go-page
- webpage for home network using Go
+ Webpage for my home network written in Golang.

+ Function:
+    - ICMP echo requests LAN devices.
+    - displays results in a human-friendly web interface.
+    - quick links to services in network (pihole, octoprint).